The Croydon Boy trilogy

-In this unique series, Peter Saunders blends sociological research with social history and some personal experiences to reflect on how social change in Britain has affected all our lives.
+In these three volumes, Peter Saunders blends sociological research with social history and some personal reminiscences to reflect on how life in Britain has changed since World War II.

 CROYDON BOY: Growing up in post-war Britain